 Katy Jordan is a real estate professional with over 25 years’ experience in residential developments.
-Currently, Katy is Managing Director of Storey Homes and has previously worked as a quantity surveyor.
-Katy will represent small builders on the Board.
+Katy is Managing Director of Storey Homes and has previously worked as a quantity surveyor.
+Katy represents small builders on the Board.

 Nicholas Boys Smith

 Nicholas Boys Smith is the founding Director of Create Streets, an independent research institute that encourages and supports the creation of more and better homes in gentle density mixed use places rather than multi-storey buildings.
 Nicholas was co-chair of the Government’s Building Better, Building Beautiful Commission whose final report, Living with Beauty, has been widely praised and described by the Secretary of State for Housing and Communities as “one of the most important reports for a number of years.”
 He is also a Commissioner of Historic England, a senior research fellow at the University of Buckingham and was a judge of the 2016 and 2018 Sunday Times British Home Awards.
 Nicholas has written extensively on development, planning and the links between design, wellbeing, value, and sustainability.